 Read that again and take in the gravity of what Jesus is saying.
 People will stand before Jesus, telling them all the signs and wonders they did, and He will respond by saying, “I never knew you; depart from me, you workers of lawlessness.”

-The narrow way is not an option, it’s a requirement.
+The narrow way is not an option; it’s a requirement.
 Those who profess Christ but walk a broad way, excusing sin, downplaying doctrine, and living like the world will hear the dreadful words, “depart from Me, you who practice lawlessness.”
-Heed the words of Jesus, walk the narrow path, it may not be easy, but it’s the only way that leads to life.
+So heed the words of Jesus, walk the narrow path; it may not be easy, but it’s the only way that leads to life.